vonajs/vona/packages-docs/guide/techniques/cache/summer.md

 - `TCacheRedisStudentKey`: Defines the type of the cache key
 - `TCacheRedisStudentData`: Defines the type of the cache data

-## Redis Cache Parameters
+## Summer Cache Parameters

-Parameters can be configured for Redis Cache
+Parameters can be configured for Summer Cache

 ``` typescript
 @CacheRedis({